ESA Mentorship Program (ESAMP)

 To qualify as a mentor within the ESA Mentorship Program, individuals must meet the following criteria:

-These eligibility requirements are designed to ensure that all mentors bring a high level of expertise and professional experience to the mentorship program, ultimately benefiting the development of emerging professionals in endocrinology.
+These eligibility requirements ensure that all mentors bring a high level of expertise and professional experience to the program.

 Benefits for Mentors